JayceBordelon/jayce.blog/content/hacked-blog.md

 before.

 To update this now, I had an admin login!
 Because users could create accounts, I allowed myself to edit the documents if I was logged in with a specific email.
-Because this was one of my firs exposures to backend development, I assumed that nothing on the server would ever be found out or seen.
+Because this was one of my first exposure to backend development, I assumed that nothing on the server would ever be found out or seen.
 Of course, I was wrong.
 Having a check like the following ended up being a kinda bad idea...